-The school's Early Learning and Childcare provision provides 48 places for 3-5 year old children and 10 places for 2-3 year old children.
-This provision is available from 8am to 6pm, during term time.
-Early Learning and Childcare provision is non-denominational.
-This means that all Early Learning & Childcare Centre's are open to children and parents of all religions and beliefs.
-Placement in the Early Learning & Childcare Centre does not guarantee a place in the primary school.
+Early learning and childcare provision is non-denominational.
+This means that all Early Learning and Childcare Centre's are open to children and parents of all religions and beliefs.
+Placement in the Early Learning and Childcare Centre does not guarantee a place in the primary school.